Hoboken City Council Approves Garage B Redevelopment Plan

 A 40-year-old parking garage in downtown Hoboken could be transformed into a new apartment building.
-The City of Hoboken proposed plans to transform Municipal Parking Garage B at 28 2nd Street in Hoboken into a mixed-use building.
-The plan was unveiled during a virtual community meeting on January 7th, 2025, but has yet to be adopted by City Council.
-There will be another community meeting on Wednesday, January 29th at 7PM to learn more about the plan.
-Here’s what we know so far about the proposed plan to revitalize one of Hoboken’s largest parking garages.
+The City of Hoboken proposed plans to transform Municipal Parking Garage B at 28 2nd Street in Hoboken into a mixed-use building earlier this year.
+The proposal was approved on first reading by the City Council.
+On Tuesday, March 18th, the Hoboken planning board voted against the master plan after noting inconsistencies within it.
+However, the City Council voted to approve the project on Wednesday, March 19th.
+Here’s what to know about the proposed plan to revitalize one of Hoboken’s largest parking garages.

 hoboken parking rate increases